-This Package diagram shows the three levels of architecture, from the high-level Strategic through the mid-range Tactical (Segment) to the lower-level Solution (Capability) architectures.

-Model Views
+rchitectures Strategic Architectur es This Package diagram l and often long term view of the entire enterprise and are used by I Technical stakeholders to get a single view of the architecture, to planning. shows the three levels of architecture, from the hig level Strategic through the mid-range Tactical (Segment) to the lower- level Solution (Capability) architectures.
+Tactical Architectur division - deliver t ge view of the enterprise - often focused on a particular area or he context for operational changes, and equate to the Portfolio or anization of projects and initiatives.
+Solution Architectu res parts of the archite view of how an enterprise can support a Capability and how the ecture can be used to describe baseline and target capabilities and nts.
+These architectures will typically guide projects that are grouped L

 Model Views is a facility that allows a modeler to create lists of elements in alternative views to the way they are organized in the Browser window.
 This mechanism is particularly useful for Architectural Partitioning where it might be expedient to create lists of cross-cutting elements and architectures independent of the structure defined in the Browser window.
 Any number of Favorite folders can be created and grouped into one or more higher level folders.
-This provides a mechanism for manually defining lists of elements by simply dragging elements from the Browser window into a

-Favorites folder and ordering them using the up and down arrow keys in the toolbar.
+This provides a mechanism for manually defining lists of elements by simply dragging elements from the Browser window into a Favorites folder and ordering them using the up and down arrow keys in the toolbar.
 Alternatively, elements can be listed using a built-in or user defined search that can be used to select elements from anywhere in the repository based on properties such as Complexity, Version and Phase, or user defined properties expressed in Tagged Values.

-Learn More: Model Views

 Roadmap Diagrams

 The Roadmap is an overlay that can be applied to any diagram and that can be conveniently enabled or disabled.
 The overlay presents a timeline that is used to indicate the starting time, duration and finishing time of important phases in the lifetime of the elements on the diagram.
 It can be used to show the duration of each of the architectural initiatives that will assist with understanding the dependencies as part of Architecture Partitioning.
 Any diagram object can appear on a Roadmap diagram, including Packages that could be used as the organizing element for an Architecture.
 The appearance and properties of the timeline can be altered to set the Units, Tick Spacing (Year, Month and so on), Start and Finish time, Colors, Fonts and more.
 The phases on the elements can be configured in a Diagram Legend, allowing names and colors to be defined dynamically.

-Learn More: Roadmap Diagram

 Organizational Chart

 The organization chart is useful for understanding the makeup of the architectural team, the reporting lines and the structure of the governance bodies.
 This will help ensure that the governance side of the architectural Partitioning is being managed and that there is only a single team assigned to an architecture and to get an understanding of the distribution of the work load and the team make-up and the boundaries between architecture work.

 Learn More: Organizational Chart

-Browser Window

 The Browser window can be used to create a series of Packages that can form the structural basis for Architecture Partitioning.
 The placeholders can be created for Strategic, Tactical and Solution architectures, and within these Packages the architectures themselves can be placed.
 The arrangement of the Packages will be determined by an individual architecture program.

-Learn More: Browser Window